KivalEvan/BeatSaber-JSMap/README.md

 # Beat Saber Deno

-General-purpose Beat Saber beatmap scripting module using [Deno](https://deno.land/) with [TypeScript](https://www.typescriptlang.org/), fully-typed schema and flexible tool designed to ease scripting development surrounding beatmap.
+General-purpose Beat Saber beatmap scripting module using [Deno](https://deno.land/) with [TypeScript](https://www.typescriptlang.org/), fully-typed schema and flexible tool to ease scripting development surrounding beatmap.

+It is designed to be simple and familiar with traditional scripting with barely hidden layer of abstraction.
 It is optimised for speed with minimal compromise allowing for faster work iteration.

 ---

-> ⚠️ Work in progress.
-Breaking changes is to be expected.
-To be honest, would've started with v0.x
+> ⚠️ **Work-in-progress**: Breaking changes is to be expected in new minor version release.
-> but it was usable and complete from the start with more features added on top.

 ---